A Dichotomy for Maximum PCSPs on Graphs: Results

 \begin{restatable}{theorem}{main} $\maxPCSP(K_2, \G_3)$ is $0.8823$-approximable (in the search version) in polynomial time, and it is \NP-hard to $(25 / 26+\epsilon)$-approximate (even in the decision version) for any fixed $\epsilon > 0$. \end{restatable}

-We prove this result in two parts: the tractability side in~\Cref{section:tractability} and the hardness side in~\Cref{section:hardness}.
+Note that $0.8823 > 0.878\ldots$, thus our algorithm beats the Goemans-Williamson algorithm. \Cref{thm:main} is proved in two parts: the tractability side in~\Cref{sec:tractability} and the hardness side in~\Cref{sec:hardness}.
 We quickly give an intuitive explanation of why such an algorithm is possible.
 Define

 The function $\tau \mapsto (\pi / 2) (1 - \cos \tau) / \tau$, depicted in~\Cref{fig:GW}, is increasing up to $\tau_{GW}$, then decreasing.